PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

 In our GSEA run, the following relevant options have been specified:

-  - rpt_label - name of output folder for this run
+  - *rpt_label* - name of output folder for this run
-  - out - parent directory for output
+  - *out* - directory for results
-  - gmx - path to the gene set definition (gmt) file
+  - *gmx* - path to the gene set definition (gmt) file
-  - rnk - path to out rank list file
+  - *rnk* - path to rank list file (RNK)
-  - nperm - number of permutations to generate null distribution
+  - *nperm* - number of permutations to generate null distribution
-  - set_min (set_max) - restrict candidate gene sets to those with these number of genes
+  - *set_min (set_max)* - limits on number of genes for candidate gene sets
-  - collapse - true/false indicates whether the expression/rnk file needs to be collapsed from probes to gene symbols
-  - scoring_scheme - how to calculate contributions of genes to a gene set's score
+  - *scoring_scheme* - how to calculate contributions of genes to a gene set's score
-  - permute - permute gene sets or phentoypes.
-For GSEA preranked you can only permute genesets.
+  - *permute* - for GSEA preranked you can only permute via gene_sets
-  - num - number of results to plot output file for
+  - *num* - number of results to plot output file for
-  - rnd_seed - random seed to use
+  - *rnd_seed* - random seed to use
-  - zip_report - true/false to zip output directory
+  - *zip_report* - zip to output directory
-  - gui - true/false.
-When running GSEA from the commandline this needs to be false.
+  - *gui* - when running from the commandline this needs to be false

 <div class="alert alert-danger">
   GSEA can take many minutes to complete.
 Mileage may vary depending on the settings.
 Our analysis took 5 minutes on a MacBook Air (Early 2015), 2.2 GHz Intel Core i7 (8GB 16600 MHz DDR3).